Haivision/srt/docs/API.md

 - *NOTE: This option has a default value of -1, regardless of the mode.
 However for live streams it is typically recommended to set the value 0 here and rely on `SRTO_INPUTBW` and `SRTO_OHEADBW` options.
-However, if you want to do so, you should make sure that your stream has a rather constant bitrate, or changes are smooth at best, as high bitrate changes may work against the measurement.
-SRT cannot state that this is always the case for a live stream, therefore for safety reasons the default -1 remains even in live mode.*
+However, if you want to do so, you should make sure that your stream has a fairly constant bitrate, or that changes are not abrupt, as high bitrate changes may work against the measurement.
+SRT cannot ensure that this is always the case for a live stream, therefore the default -1 remains even in live mode.*

 ---